suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 [lesson on EF Core](/lessons/cs-object-relational-mapping) we suggest you study that lesson

-For this application we are going to use a new template.
+For this application, we are going to use a new template.
 This template should have been added to your environment in the
 [lesson on computer setup](/lessons/cs-environment-setup).